chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 ## Cancellation is not a service

 When travel products are bought, it is expected that they can be cancelled as well.
-Conclusively a supplier that implements the Mint request to seel a travel product or service is expected to have implemented the cancellation as well.
+Conclusively a supplier that implements the Mint request to sell a travel product or service is expected to have implemented the cancellation as well.
 As such, cancellation is not a service that can be specified as such in the CM Account.
 Whether a minted booking can be cancelled is defined by the `cancellable` boolean in the MintRS.